OpenNebula/docs/source/management_and_operations/storage_management/images.rst

 Managing Image Snapshots
 --------------------------------------------------------------------------------

-A persistent Images can have snapshots if they are :ref:`created <vm_guide_2_disk_snapshots_managing>` during the life-cycle of VM that uses it.
+Persistent Images can have snapshots if they are :ref:`created <vm_guide_2_disk_snapshots_managing>` during the life-cycle of the VM that uses them.
 The following operations allow the user to manage these snapshots directly:

 * ``oneimage snapshot-revert <image_id> <snapshot_id>``: The active state of the Image is overwritten by the specified snapshot.
 Note that this operation discards any unsaved data of the disk state.